raymondlang/raymondlang/README.md

 ### Hi there 👋

-📝 I'm Ray and I'm a full-stack software engineer (App Academy) with a B.S. in Molecular Biology, Minor in Computer Science from Boston College (a few moons ago).
+📝 I'm Ray and I'm a full-stack software engineer (App Academy) with a B.S. in Molecular Biology, Minor in Computer Science from Boston College.

 🔍 Looking for a dynamic SWE team that I can make an impact on; I'm a team player.
 And I love a challenge!